-What are ILO's standards to realize the right to social security?
+What are ILO's standards to realize the rights to social security and an adequate standard of living?

-Social security is a human right as stated in the Universal Declaration of Human Rights (1948), Article 22.
-To guarantee this fundamental human right, the ILO sets standards that lay down obligations and guidelines for ILO member States to design, draft laws and regulations, and implement their social security systems.
+Social security and an adequate standard of living are human rights as stated in the Universal Declaration of Human Rights (1948), Articles 22 and 25.
+To guarantee this fundamental human right, the ILO sets standards that lay down obligations and guidelines for ILO member States to design and draft laws and regulations, and implement their social security systems.
 Standards are of two types: Conventions and Recommendations.